thethunderturner/filament/docs/01-introduction/03-help.md

 ## Helping others

-We would like to encourage you to join any of the above platforms and help yourself and our community out.
-Additionally, we would like to encourage you to [contribute](contributing) to Filament itself.
+We encourage you to join any of the above platforms and help yourself and our community.
+Additionally, we encourage you to [contribute](contributing) to Filament itself.
 We are always looking for new contributors to help us improve Filament.